zaqifathis/BIMserver-doc/Get-Started-Quick-Guide.md

 Once the BIMserver is launched successfully on the web browser, there may be a few more things to do  depending on which mode the BIMserver is in.

-1. If the web page displays the status as "NOT SETUP", go to the admin page at http://localhost:8080/admin
+1. If the web page displays the status as "NOT SETUP", go to the admin page at http://localhost:[port]/admin, e.g. http://localhost:8080/admin
 2. Complete the form and create your account as requested using your email address.
-3. The current version of BIMserver has no user interface (GUI), but a console page with a list of functionalities can be accessed at http://localhost:8080/console.html
+3. The current version of BIMserver has no user interface (GUI), so you need to use your own GUI to access BIMserver functionalities.
+4. A list of functionalities is available at http://localhost:[port]/console.html
+5. There are also a number of resources available under specific sub-folders, e.g. http://locahost:[port]/js
-4. BIMserver must remain running in the background for these functionalities to work via your own interface.
+6. BIMserver must remain running in the background for these functionalities to work via your own interface.

 **Third party GUI:**